miigdm/doc/custom_news_templates.md

 Here you will have to add your new template.
 It is important that the typoscript declaration has the same name as the filename.
 E.g if you create a new template called Bubbles.html you should add the below in the typoscript:
 ```
-Bubbles = News as bubbles
+Bubbles = News as fluffy bubbles
 ```